JacopoPan/RaspBuzzTutorial/README.md

 # RaspBuzzTutorial

-The objective of this tutorial is to show how one can use jointly use:
+The objective of this tutorial is to show the joint use of:

 - the [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/),
 - the [Buzz scripting language](https://the.swarming.buzz/wiki/),